mindersec/minder/docs/docs/how-to/writing-rules-in-rego.md

 * Ingesting Data: Fetching relevant data, often from external sources like GitHub API.

 * Evaluation: Applying policy logic to the ingested data.
-Minder offers a set of engines to evaluate data: jq and rego being general-purpose engines, while trusty and vulncheck are more use case-specific ones.
+Minder offers a set of engines to evaluate data: jq and rego being general-purpose engines, while Stacklok Insight and vulncheck are more use case-specific ones.

 * Remediation and Alerting: Taking actions or providing notifications based on evaluation results.
 E.g. creating a pull request or generating a GitHub security advisory.